 The president is the founder of The Trump Organization, a real estate development company.
 His portfolio spans the globe, consisting of hotels, office buildings, golf courses, residences and even a winery.

 Considering his entrepreneurial roots, it’s not surprising that Trump’s children have followed in his footsteps, with some earning millions of dollars of their own.
 His children include:

 Richest Kid: Ivanka Trump

-A doting dad, Obama and his wife Michelle raised two daughters during their stay in the White House:
+A doting dad, Obama and his wife raised two daughters during their stay in the White House:

 - Malia Obama

 Richest Kid: Too Soon to Tell

 - Malia Obama net worth: $100,000

 - Sasha Obama net worth: $100,000